ignite/cli/docs/guide/interchange/01-design.md

 ## Features

-The features supported by the module are:
+The features supported by the interchain exchange module are:

-- Creating an exchange order book for a token pair between two chains
+- Create an exchange order book for a token pair between two chains
 - Send sell orders on source chain
 - Send buy orders on target chain
 - Cancel sell or buy orders